 - Dads often worry that they don't know how to care for a newborn.
-But research shows that men have a hormonal response to becoming fathers, which includes a natural protectiveness toward the baby.
+But research shows that men have a hormonal response to becoming fathers, including increased oxytocin, estrogen, prolactin and glucocorticoids, which creates a natural protectiveness toward the baby.
 So Paternal Instinct is as real as Maternal Instinct.
 (12)

 - The more time dads spend holding their new babies, the more their paternal instinct is activated, and the more comfortable they feel comforting and caring for their newborns.
 This is usually a transformative experience for Dad, a tremendous relief to mom, and a vital relationship for the baby.
 (13)

 - Teenagers watch an average of 21 hours of television per week.
 They spend only 35 minutes per week talking with their fathers.
 (14)

 - 34% of kids in the USA today live without their fathers.
 (15) (But that doesn't mean you can't be intimately involved with your child's life.
 Really!

 Pretty impressive list, isn't it?
 More research is coming out every day substantiating the important role fathers play in their children's lives.
 But we don't need scientists to tell us that.
 You can see it in the face of any child looking up at his or her father.
 Happy Father's Day!

 "Being able to have a child doesn't make you a man, but having the courage to raise one does." - Barack Obama

 Rosenberg, Jeffrey. & Wilcox, W. Bradford.
 (2006 ) The Importance of Fathers in the Healthy Development of Children, Office on Child Abuse and Neglect, U.S. Children's Bureau.

 2. Kindlon, Dan (2003) Too Much of A Good Thing: Raising Children of Character in an Indulgent Age